-SOPHIE HAHN

-Berkeley City Council, District 5 2180 Milvia Street, 5th Floor Berkeley, CA 94704 (510) 981-7150 shahn@cityofberkeley.info

-CONSENT CALENDAR May 14, 2019

-To: Honorable Mayor and Members of the City Council

-From: Councilmember Sophie Hahn

-Subject: Supporting the timely implementation of the Buy Clean California Act and reaffirming the City of Berkeley's commitment to reducing embodied energy in building materials

-RECOMMENDATION

-Adopt a resolution supporting the timely implementation of the Buy Clean California Act (AB 262), and reaffirming the City of Berkeley's commitment to reducing embodied energy in building materials.
+SOPHIE HAHN Berkeley City Council, District 5 2180 Milvia Street, 5th Floor Berkeley, CA 94704 (510) 981-7150 shahn@cityofberkeley.info CONSENT CALENDAR May 14, 2019 To: Honorable Mayor and Members of the City Council From: Councilmember Sophie Hahn Subject: Supporting the timely implementation of the Buy Clean California Act and reaffirming the City of Berkeley's commitment to reducing embodied energy in building materials RECOMMENDATION Adopt a resolution supporting the timely implementation of the Buy Clean California Act (AB 262), and reaffirming the City of Berkeley's commitment to reducing embodied energy in building materials.
 Send copies of the resolution to Assemblymember Buffy Wicks, State Senator Nancy Skinner, Governor Gavin Newsom, and senior leadership at the California Department of General Services.

-SUMMARY STATEMENT

-In 2017, the State legislature passed AB 262 which requires State agencies to purchase construction materials (such as structural steel, carbon steel rebar, mineral wool board insulation, and flat glass) from manufacturers that have invested in cutting their greenhouse gas emissions.
+SUMMARY STATEMENT In 2017, the State legislature passed AB 262 which requires State agencies to purchase construction materials (such as structural steel, carbon steel rebar, mineral wool board insulation, and flat glass) from manufacturers that have invested in cutting their greenhouse gas emissions.
 Emissions (and other impacts) are disclosed through an Environmental Product Declaration (EPD) which is similar to a "nutrition label" and provides information on the amount of greenhouse gas emissions that the manufacturer creates during production and transport.
 Though the Buy Clean California Act was signed into law in 2017, the Sierra Club has expressed concern that the act will not be fully implemented, due to outside pressure on the Department of General Services, the state agency charged with implementing the act.
 The City of Berkeley adopted an ambitious Climate Action Plan in 2009, and to achieve its goals, Berkeley has committed to reducing its greenhouse gas (GHG) emissions through a variety of measures, including a reduction in the amount of energy consumed by buildings.
 A major element of a building's energy consumption is its embodied energy, the non-renewable energy consumed in the acquisition of raw materials, their processing, manufacturing and transportation to the site, and during construction.

-Berkeley has also adopted a number of plans and policies dedicated to fighting climate change and improve the energy efficiency and sustainability of buildings, including the Berkeley Resilience Strategy (2016), the Berkeley Deep Green Building Initiative (2017) and other extensive green building standards, and a Climate Emergency Declaration (2018).
-Berkeley's Deep Green Building Initiative, adopted unanimously by the Berkeley City Council in February 2017, referred to the City Manager and Energy Commission to develop policies and programs to improve the energy efficiency and sustainability of buildings.
+Berkeley has also adopted a number of plans and policies dedicated to fighting climate change and improve the energy efficiency and sustainability of buildings, including the Berkeley Resilience Strategy (2016), the Berkeley Deep Green Building Initiative (2017) and other extensive green building standards2, and a Climate Emergency Declaration (2018).
+Berkeley's 1 Berkeley Climate Action.

-&lt;sup>1 Berkeley Climate Action.
 Office of Energy and Sustainable Development.
 Web.

-By joining other California cities in supporting full implementation of the Buy Clean California Act, Berkeley can urge the State to address supply chain emissions, and reaffirm its commitment to reducing embodied energy in building materials, particularly those used in public projects.
-Full implementation of the Buy Clean Act will also serve as "proof of concept" for strategies to reduce embodied energy, which cities like Berkeley can look to in developing local standards to ensure that building materials used in local projects minimize embodied energy and GHG emissions.

-BACKGROUND

-In addition to the energy buildings consume on an ongoing basis for electricity, water and other utilities, significant energy is "embodied" in building materials themselves.
-Embodied energy is defined as the non-renewable energy consumed in the acquisition of raw materials; their processing, manufacturing and transportation to the site; and during construction.

-Many of the strides that the U.S. and Europe have made to reduce emissions over the past decade have failed to account for emissions "exported' to other countries.
-Steel that used to be manufactured in the U.S. and is now manufactured in China, for example, has an environmental costs when we use it for building in the United States.
-Nearly 13 percent of China's emissions and 20 percent of emissions in India are attributable to the production of goods for other countries.
-The energy used to produce building materials in these countries are far more carbon-intensive because their power grids are more reliant on coal, resulting in significant GHG emissions.

-Purchasing decisions are among the most effective tools consumers have to influence pollution reduction.
-State and local governments are consumers who can reduce GHG emissions by spending their money in ways that support environmental goals.

-The Buy Clean California Act (AB 262) was passed in 2017, requiring the Department of General Services to establish a Global Warming Potential (GWP) limit for materials frequently used in construction including structural steel, carbon steel rebar, flat glass, and mineral wool board insulation.
-The bill also requires successful contract bidding companies to submit an Environmental Product Declaration (EPD) providing information on greenhouse gas emissions during manufacture.
-The Department of General Services (DGS) will publish the maximum acceptable GWP by January 2021, when State-level compliance will be required.
-However,

-&lt;sup>2 Green Building Requirements.
+2 Green Building Requirements.
 Office of Energy and Sustainable Development.
 Web.